Our Mission

 Valley Water Management Company is a 501(c)(4) nonprofit organization committed to safely and economically managing oilfield produced water in Kern County.

 Valley Water has multiple facilities located in and near Kern County’s oilfields on the west side of the San Joaquin Valley.
 Each facility is properly permitted and many of these permits cover decades of operations.
-These facilities are regulated and regularly inspected by multiple agencies, including the Regional Water Quality Control Board for the Central Valley region.
+These facilities are regulated and regularly inspected by multiple agencies, including the Regional Water Quality Control Board for the Central Valley region and California Geologic Energy Management Division (CalGEM).

 Produced Water